COVID-19 pandemic in New Zealand

 In response to the first outbreak in late February 2020, the New Zealand Government closed the country's borders and imposed lockdown restrictions.
 A four-tier alert level system was introduced on 21 March 2020 to manage the outbreak within New Zealand.
-Since then, after a two-month nationwide lockdown, from 26 March to 27 May 2020, regionalised alert level changes have been used, where the Auckland Region has entered lockdown twice, in August–September 2020 and February–March 2021.
+After a two-month nationwide lockdown, from 26 March to 27 May 2020, regionalised alert level changes were also used; the Auckland Region entered lockdown twice, in August–September 2020 and February–March 2021.
 The country then went for several months without any community transmission, with all cases restricted to the managed isolation system.

-In August 2021, New Zealand entered nationwide lockdown due to a case of community transmission in Auckland of the Delta variant, with subsequent community cases in Auckland and Wellington.
+In August 2021, New Zealand entered nationwide lockdown due to a case of community transmission in Auckland of the SARS-CoV-2 Delta variant, with subsequent community cases in Auckland and Wellington.
 Due to rising cases nationwide, the Government abandoned its elimination strategy while accelerating the country's vaccination rollout.
 Auckland remained in a form of lockdown until 3 December 2021 when the new COVID-19 Protection Framework ("traffic light system") came into effect.
 Between February and May 2022, the Government gradually eased border restrictions, public gathering limits, and vaccine mandate requirements.
 In September 2022, the Government ended the COVID-19 Protection Framework, lifting the remaining vaccine mandates and mask requirements.
+On 15 August 2023, the Government lifted all remaining COVID-19 restrictions.